BenjaminTan99/CRUD-User-Ranking-System/UserRankingSystem/README.md

    curl -X GET "http://{IP}:5043/api/users/rank/xxx"

    e.g. curl -X GET "http://0.0.0.0:5043/api/users/rank/1"

+Known bugs:
+Currently there is an issue where the ID is not resetted to the minimum value after that ID has been deleted.
+However, this bug should not affect the APIs on their own. e.g. Adding user 1 and 2 then deleting user 1 and adding the another user will result in the new user having ID 3.

 Below is the overall file structure of the user ranking system.